Shingo Prize: Shingo Publication Award

 A new publication with the potential to be impactful.
 Sales and/or distribution is encouraging.
 It has been endorsed publicly by thought leaders.
 The author or authors are sought-after speakers, on the topics covered in the publication, for conferences, webinars, podcasts, and other third-party learning platforms.

+Shingo Research Award

+The Shingo Research Award is for research (in English) that makes a significant contribution to the extension of understanding and knowledge of the philosophy, principles, or methods of enterprise excellence consistent with the Shingo Model.
+This can either be conceptual or based on empirical research activity.
+There is not a self-nomination process for this award.
+The Shingo Research Advisory Committee decides independently which work should receive the award.
+Each year, up to two awards are presented at the Shingo Annual Conference in May and recognized on the Shingo Institute website.

+In 2022, the Shingo Research Award was redesigned to focus exclusively on academic research."

+Shingo Rising Star

+The Shingo Rising Star award is a recognition category for organizational excellence professionals who are early in their careers but have already made significant contributions to the Lean community.
+They show their dedication to Lean principles as they significantly impact their organizations in a variety of ways.
+These recipients also advocate the Shingo Model and the mission of the Shingo Institute."

 Shingo Institute

-The Shingo Prize for Operational Excellence is administered by the Shingo Institute, a program in the Jon M. Huntsman School of Business at Utah State University.
-Aside from administering the Shingo Prize, the Shingo Institute additionally creates and licenses educational workshops, organizes study tours, offers a AACSB accredited MBA program with a specialization in operational and organizational excellence, and hosts an annual conference in the USA, Latin America and Europe.
+The Shingo Prize is administered by the Shingo Institute, a program in the Jon M. Huntsman School of Business at Utah State University.
+Aside from administering the Shingo Prize, the Shingo Institute additionally creates and licenses educational workshops, organizes study tours, delivers a AACSB accredited online MBA program with a specialization in organizational excellence, hosts monthly webinars, produces the Shingo Principle Podcast, and organizes annual conferences in the USA, Latin America, Asia Pacific, and Europe.